 S.A.N.
-Rashani, A.V.
-Batawala1\ and K.D.R.R.
-Silva
+Rashani1, A.V.
+Batawala^{1} and K.D.R.R.
+Silva2

-Sri Lanka Anti-doping agency
+1Sri Lanka Anti-doping Agency

-Professor in nutrition, Department of nutrition and dietetics, Faculty of livestock, Fisheries and nutrition, Wayamba University, Sri Lanka
+2Department of Nutrition and Dietetics, Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka

 In the sports field, nutrition plays a key role in the well-being and optimal performance of the athletes.
 Total energy, carbohydrates, protein and fat, along with key micronutrients such as iron, calcium are the major components in athlete's diet.
 This Study aimed at assessing the intake of energy and selected nutrients among Sri Lankan University athletes.
 We conducted a quantitative, cross-sectional study including 40 athletes, (20 - 25 years of age; 34 male and 6 female), athletes engaging in football, netball, cricket, boxing, weightlifting and volleyball, and currently studying in universities in the Western province of Sri Lanka.
 Dietary intakes were assessed using 3-day diet diaries, nutrients were quantified using the Sri Lankan food composition database, and mean intakes were compared with the Recommended Dietary Allowance (RDA) values using a one-sample t-test.
-Mean intake of energy, carbohydrate, protein, fat, fibre, calcium and iron were $2634 \pm 241.79$ kcal/day, $82.30 \pm 70.81$ g/day, $56.62 \pm 17.25$ g/day, $50.67 \pm 22.32$ g/day, 9.15g/day, $288.18 \pm 124.93$ mg/day and $10.57 \pm 3.41$ mg/day, respectively and were significantly lower than the RDA values for Sri Lankan adults ( $p=0.00$ ).
-The percentage of energy contribution from carbohydrates, proteins and fats was $58.1 \pm 14.9\%$ , $12.8 \pm 2.9\%$ and $25.7 \pm 6.9\%$ , respectively.
+Mean intake of energy, carbohydrate, protein, fat, fibre, calcium and iron were 2634 ± 241.79 kcal/day, 82.30 ± 70.81 g/day, 56.62 ± 17.25 g/day, 50.67 ± 22.32 g/day, 9.15g/day, 288.18 ± 124.93 mg/day and 10.57 ± 3.41 mg/day, respectively and were significantly lower than the RDA values for Sri Lankan adults ($p=0.00$).
+The percentage of energy contribution from carbohydrates, proteins and fats was $58.1 \pm 14.9\%$, $12.8 \pm 2.9\%$ and $25.7 \pm 6.9\%$, respectively.
 Also, only 47.5%, 37.5% and 47.5% of the athletes consumed adequate amounts of protein, fat and carbohydrate, respectively.
 Furthermore, a significant number of athletes show inadequate intakes of calcium, fibre and iron.
 There was no significant difference in intake of the above nutrients between the sports categories.
 In conclusion, university athletes in the Western province of Sri Lanka consume inadequate amounts of key nutrients required for athletes.
 To improve the validity of the results, the study should be continued with a larger sample.
 The results suggest the need for interventions in nutritional awareness to improve the nutritional adequacy among university athletes.

-Keywords: Dietary intakes, macronutrients, micronutrients, University athletes
+Keywords: Dietary intakes, macronutrients, micronutrients, University athletes ashenbatawala396@gmail.com

-\ashenbatawala396@gmail.com